IN KAMPALA is the premier website for Ugandan travel, food, lifestyle, arts and culture. Articles are published each

 I will be traveling to Uganda and Rwanda in January 2013.
 What is the best way to get to Goma?
 How bout getting a visa?
 Is it easy?

 Hi there - there are several variables.
 The best way to Goma is dependent on how you prefer to travel and the order of the itinerary for your trip.
 For example, if you are traveling from Uganda, to Rwanda, to DRC then you should probably just drive.
 However, if you are coming from Uganda then flying would be the better option.
 (I assume you mean Goma in Congo, although you didn't mention that country) The same goes for visas.
 This depends on your nationality and the order in which you would be visiting these countries.
-Can you send a few more details? about 7 years ago
+Can you send a few more details? over 7 years ago